fahimahmedd/cart-functionality-with-vanilla-js-and-bootstrap5/README.md

 - Vanilla JavaScript: For interactive functionalities and DOM manipulation.
 - Bootstrap 5: To ensure a mobile-first and responsive layout with modern UI components.
+- SCSS: Enables modular and flexible styling with advanced CSS capabilities.
 - HTML5 & CSS3: For the fundamental structure and styling.

 ## Live Preview 🌐